-At Haygrove School students are taught in mixed ability tutor groups for the first few weeks of Year 7 and then are set into ability classes for the remainder of Key Stage 3 (Years 7, 8 and 9).
+At Haygrove School students are taught in ability groups throughout their five years at secondary school.
 They follow a scheme of work which incorporates all aspects of Mathematics and is taught using a variety of styles and resources.
 The different methods used aim to develop a positive attitude to the subject for all our students and allow them to see it as a valuable area of study.
-Setting continues at Key Stage 4 (Years 10 and 11) and students are allocated to either Higher or Foundation level based on thier performance level (GCSE grading 9-1).
+At Key Stage 4 (Years 10 and 11) students are allocated to either Higher or Foundation level based on their assessments during Key Stage 3 (Years 7 - 9).

 Key Stage 3 (Year 7/8/9)

 Since the introduction of the new GCSE specification in 2016, we have changed the way in which we assess our students in Maths.
 Rather than receiving a ‘level’ as they would have done previously, students are awarded a percentage but are also given a PLC (personal learning checklist) which identifies topics as either Red, Amber or Green.
 Students can then use online resources such as Hegarty Maths to improve their skills ready for re-assessment.
 Assessments take place towards the end of each half term.